Arsenal's injury crisis worsens as defender set for 3 months on the sidelines - TribalFootball.com

-Arsenal's injury crisis worsens as defender set for 3 months on the sidelines
+Arsenal's injury crisis worsens as defender set for 3 months on sidelines

+Arsenal defender Ben White’s time away from the first team could reach three months.

 The 27-year-old finally had surgery on a longstanding knee issue that had been bothering him even more this season.